vicky-polatov/vicky-polatov/README.md

 <br/>

 - A people's person and a tech lover.
 Autodidact, ambitious, and a team player!

-- Proficient in building single-page apps.
+- Proficient in building single-page applications using the advanced web technologies.

 - High self-disciplined with a constant drive for professional excellence.

 - I recently built a clone of Wix using React, Redux, Node.js, MongoDB! [check it out here](https://wixy.onrender.com)

 - You can reach me at vickymenashe@gmail.com

 <br/>